MartinHoldrege/fire_model/README.md

 `02_model_entire-dataset.R`: Uses the model formula determined by the `01_models_biome-mask_fire-prob_ann.Rmd` script, and fits the model to the entire dataset.

-`03_cross-validation_env-block_ann.rmd`: Does cross validation by seperately fitting the model to individual environmental folds.
+`03_cross-validation_env-block_ann.rmd`: Does cross validation by separately fitting the model to individual environmental folds.
+Very memory intensive, as currently coded.

 `03_model_sensitivity.R`: Creates figures showing model sensitivity to adjustments in the predictor variables, also creates a .tif file of mean predictor (and predicted) values